-Already the most comprehensive DNA ancestry test on the market, 23andMe is updating its ancestry offerings, adding new populations in South Asia, North Africa and western Asia, as well as an innovative new Family Tree.
+Already among the most comprehensive DNA ancestry tests on the market, 23andMe is updating its ancestry offerings, adding new populations in South Asia, North Africa, and Western Asia, and an innovative new Family Tree.

-This update expands the number of regions covered worldwide to more than 1,500, and introduces a new Family Tree builder that is automatically assembled based upon a customer’s DNA.
-The update will also eventually wrap in more than 30 trait reports for Ancestry Service customers at no additional cost.
+This update expands the number of regions covered worldwide to more than 1,500 and introduces a new Family Tree builder that is automatically assembled based on a customer’s DNA.
+The update will also eventually include more than 30 trait reports for Ancestry Service customers at no additional cost.

 “This is another step in our constant push to improve the granularity of ancestry results, as well as folding in even more engaging tools and content for our customers, said Hilary Vance, a 23andMe Ancestry Service product manager.”